3.3. Database

 The three most important models in ATR are Committee, Project, and Release.

 A Project belongs to a committee and can have multiple releases.
-Projects have a name as the primary key, along with metadata such as a description and category and programming language tags.
+Projects have a key as the primary key, along with metadata such as a description and category and programming language tags.
 Each project can optionally have a ReleasePolicy that defines how releases should be handled, including e.g. vote templates and GitHub workflow configuration.

 A Release belongs to a project and represents a specific version of software which is voted on by a committee.
-The primary key is a name derived from the project name and version.
+The primary key is a key derived from the project key and version.
 Releases have a phase that indicates their current state in the release process, from draft composition to final publication.
 Each release can have multiple Revision instances before final publication, representing iterations of the underlying files.

 Other features